gecBurton/csv-manifesto/README.md

 Unsurprisingly there exist many alternative definitions of what a CSV should be.
 Here are some of them and why I don't think they are effective.

-* [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180) This is the most common definition it is recommended by the [UK government](https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard) amongst others.
+* [rfc4180](https://datatracker.ietf.org/doc/html/rfc4180) is the most common definition.
+  It is recommended by the [UK government](https://www.gov.uk/government/publications/recommended-open-standards-for-government/tabular-data-standard) amongst others.
 Its principle problem is that it is still too ambiguous to be useful.

-* [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/) far far too complicated!
+* [CSV on the Web](https://www.w3.org/TR/tabular-data-primer/) is far far too complicated!

-* [webcsv](https://eaglebush.github.io/webcsv/) this allows for more or less any CSV standard but requires that the standard is defined in a separate schema.
+* [webcsv](https://eaglebush.github.io/webcsv/) allows for more or less any CSV standard but requires that the standard is defined in a separate schema.
 Whilst this works it seems excessively burdensome for what should be a simple data-encoding.

-* [ndjson](https://github.com/ndjson/ndjson-spec) this is very similar to what is being proposed in this article but it is neither recognizably a CSV nor is it necessarily tabular.
+* [ndjson](https://github.com/ndjson/ndjson-spec) is very similar to what is being proposed in this article but it is neither recognizably a CSV nor is it necessarily tabular.